Skip to Content

 Who is responsible for clearing snow from fire hydrants?

 If you have a fire hydrant on your property, please ensure it is accessible in case of emergency.
-Before the winter, we will attach a flag to the hydrant to identify it's location should it become covered in snow.
+Before the winter, we will attach a flag to the hydrant to identify its location should it become covered in snow.

 • Snow Removal